-100K 100,000 Los Angeles community members received food benefits
+95K+ Los Angeles community members received food benefits

-200K+ boxes of food delivered to homes
+240K+ boxes of food delivered to homes

-To meet this urgent crisis, in late 2020 PHI partnered with tech companies, local government, grocery stores and 19 community-based organizations in some of California’s hardest hit communities.
-The project distributed information in 14 languages and relied on trusted community groups to reach many people who otherwise would be unable to access other food programs.
-In under two months, the project distributed nearly $22 million worth of food cash cards to about 30,000 families and individuals reaching 100,000 people in communities impacted by the virus.
-More than 200,000 boxes of food were delivered to homes.
+The partnership included tech companies, local government, grocery stores and community-based organizations in some of the County’s hardest hit communities.
+The project distributed information in 14 languages and relied on 19 trusted community groups to reach many people who otherwise would be unable to access other food programs.
+In about two months, the project distributed nearly $22 million worth of food cash cards to about 30,000 families and individuals reaching more than 95,000 people in communities impacted by the virus.
+More than 121,000 gift cards for grocery store purchases were distributed, and more than 240,000 boxes of food were delivered to homes.